 Since listing in 2000, APA has significantly grown its portfolio of energy assets.
-Starting with an interest in 7,700km of transmission pipelines and transporting approximately a quarter of the gas used in Australia, APA today owns and operates over 15,000km of pipelines and 4,100km of distribution networks, owns gas storage facilities, gas-fired power stations and a wind farm and transports more than half of the natural gas used in Australia.
+Starting with an interest in approximately 7,000 kilometres of transmission pipelines and transporting approximately a quarter of the gas used in Australia, APA today owns and operates over 15,000 kilometres of pipelines and 4,100 kilometres of distribution networks, owns gas storage facilities, gas-fired power stations and a wind farm and transports more than half of the natural gas used in Australia.

 June - The Australian Pipeline Trust listed on the Australian stock exchange.

 February - Acquired remaining 15% interest in the Roma Brisbane Pipeline.

 March - Increased interest in the Goldfields Gas Pipeline to 48.5%.

 August - Acquired CMS Energy Corporation’s Western Australian assets, including the Parmelia Gas Pipeline, the Mondarra Gas Storage Facility and an interest in the Goldfields Gas Pipeline.
 APA's interest in the Goldfields Gas Pipeline increased to 88.2%.

 February - Acquired the remaining 30% interest in the Carpentaria Gas Pipeline.